 It is important to know how all of your chemistry might interfere with your biocontrols.
 A great example is spraying for mildew control.
 Remember this: “All fungicides and herbicides are pesticides.”
 It may not be true by definition, but it is true in that both the chemicals and the spreader/stickers are harmful and in some cases lethal to your beneficial insects.
 When you must spray, be prepared to buy a bunch more beneficials in the following days or weeks.

-Compatibility: Remember this: “There are no pesticides that are compatible with beneficial insects.”
+Compatibility: “There are no pesticides that are compatible with beneficial insects.”
 Yes, people publish lists of chemicals and how safe they are for bugs – but consider the test: They submerge bugs in the chemicals, pull them out and measure how long it takes them to die.
 The worst die immediately; but some of the best or “safest” ones kill “only” half of the insects within 24 hours.
 Consider if that was considered “harmless” for human medicine!
+If a medicine only kills half the population, then it’s listed as “safe.”
 The other problem with this testing method is that it does not measure efficacy.
 Sure, some may survive the chemical exposure, but are they sterilized?
 Can they no longer fly?
 Will their offspring be effected?
 Have they lost their ability to find prey via smell?
 Are they blind?
 No one is doing this research.

 Be careful with a sales person that says you can spray and use beneficial insects – especially if they are selling you both. *Bio-pesticides and bio-fungicides are often much more compatible.